DarianHarrison/l10_edge_examples/README.md

 ## l10_edge

 // TODO: try to split rx receive and tx transmit on USB
-// TODO: set up an external clock
+// TODO: set up an external clock with PIO
-// TODO: clock dividers and baud rates
+// TODO: clock dividers and baud rates with PIO
-// TODO: autopush
+// TODO: autopush with PIO
+// TODO: sample external gpio pins with PIO

 ![Alt Text](./docs/pico-datasheet.png)